jbcodeforce/aws-messaging-samples/docs/activemq.md

     JMS has no specification on failover for JMS provider.
 When broker fails, there will be a connection Exception.
 The way to manage this exception is to use the asynchronous `ExceptionListener` interface which will give developer maximum control over when to reconnect, assessing what type of JMS error to better act on the error.
 ActiveMQ offers the failover transport protocol, is for connection failure, and let the client app to reconnect to another broker as part of the URL declaration.
 Sending message to the broker will be blocked until the connection is restored.
 Use `TransportListener` interface to understand what is happening.
 This is a good way to add logging to the application to report on the connection state.

 ???- question "what are the critical metrics / log patterns that should be monitored in respect to MQ logs?"
+    CloudWatch metrics has a specific Amazon MQ dashboard with CpuUtilization, CurrentConnectionCount, networking in/ou, producer and consumer counts.
+We can add out own metrics from a list of broker or queue specific ones.
+The following may be of interest for storage: (See [this re:post](https://repost.aws/knowledge-center/mq-persistent-store-is-full-errors)):

+    * Store Percentage Usage
+    * Journal Files for Full Recovery: # of journal files that are replayed after a clean shutdown.
+    * Journal Files for Fast Recovery: same but for unclean shutdown. (too many pending messages in storage)

+    When broker starts to have memory limit for a destination, then producer flow will be throttled, even blocked.
+(See [this note](https://activemq.apache.org/producer-flow-control.html))

 ???- question "When messages are moved to DLQ?"